tb/hands-on-flexbox-svg/README.md

 **[server](https://www.npmjs.com/package/serve-static)** needed for running the app will be installed via present package.json
 - run project with auto-reload via "$ webpack-dev-server"
 - otherwise build by "$ webpack" and run "$ node server.js"

+### Issues

+If you have issues with running the dev server, try to install `webpack-dev-server` as a global node packages (`npm install webpack-dev-server -g`).

 ## Authors and Contributors